SleepDaemon/Modern-Steam/README.md

 ![Profile](https://i.imgur.com/ZfAtxsc.png)

 # Credit
-This repo is simply to make it easy to share the skin with others (e.g friends), all credits goes to these folks below:
+I didn't code or create any of these I simply manage the repo, all credits goes to these folks below who did the actual work:

 - [Minischetti](https://github.com/minischetti) for the original metro skin [[Original Skin]](https://metroforsteam.com/)
 - [RedSigma](https://github.com/redsigma) for the updated metro skin [[Updated Skin]](https://github.com/redsigma/UPMetroSkin)